Electric car: Forecasts

 Total global EV sales in 2030 were predicted to reach 31.1 million by Deloitte.
 The International Energy Agency predicted that the total global stock of EVs would reach almost 145 million by 2030 under current policies, or 230 million if Sustainable Development policies were adopted.

-As of 2024, there are approximately 600 million people in sub-Saharan Africa without access to electricity, representing 83% of the world's unelectrified population.
-The World Bank Group and the African Development Bank plan to provide access to electricity to 300 million people in that region by 2030.
+As of 2024 over 700 million people don’t have electricity, mostly in sub-Saharan Africa.
+The World Bank and the African Development Bank plan to provide access to electricity to 300 million people in that region by 2030.
 At this time, there are just over 20,000 electric vehicles and less than 1,000 charging stations in Africa.
 However, EV manufacturers have already built or are planning to build production plants in 21 African countries.